 I’ve seen a lot of patterns of Scrum with distributed teams and I believe there are some approaches that minimize the impact of distribution and maximize team performance.

-4 Patterns for Success with Distributed Scrum Teams
+4 Patterns for Success with Distributed Teams Using the Scrum Framework

 If you cannot have a scrum software development team that is completely co-located, consider the following approaches: